-The ACCU-CHEK Inform II system includes an optional module for wireless network connectivity (RF card).
-This module can only be configured by a data management system (DMS), which enables the meter's wireless communication and data transfer capabilities.
+This module can only be configured by a data management system (DMS), which activates the meter's wireless communication and data transfer capabilities.
 Wireless connectivity can help to ensure that updates to information in the DMS are sent immediately to all networked meters.

-Meters with an integrated RF card and wireless enabled use the base unit for recharging and/or as a redundant communication option to exchange data with the DMS.
+Meters with an integrated and activated wireless option use the base unit for recharging and/or as a redundant communication option to exchange data with the DMS.

 The meter also has to be docked if the hospital changes security protocols.
-When this change occurs , it may lock out all meters until docked and reconfigured with the new protocol.
+When this change occurs, it may lock out all meters until docked and reconfigured with the new protocol.

-As described above, the ACCU-CHEK Inform II meter supports the 802.11g standard.
+As described above, the Accu-Chek Inform II meter supports the 802.11g standard.
 This translates into the following RF specific performance claims:

-- The ACCU-CHEK Inform II meter is capable of transferring to a suitable DMS, via WLAN, a data set of up to 2000 result records, 100 reagent records, and 500 operator ID records in less than 15 minutes, when operated in a typical WLAN environment (correct WLAN administration, typical population of other clients present, any of the supported security models enabled). - Immediately after the operator has initiated the sending of a blood glucose result, the ACCU-CHEK Inform II meter will attempt to connect to the DMS.
+- The Accu-Chek Inform II meter is capable of transferring to a suitable DMS, via WLAN, a data set of up to 1000 result records, 100 reagent records, and 500 operator ID records in less than 15 minutes, when operated in a typical WLAN environment (correct WLAN administration, typical population of other clients present, any of the supported security models enabled). - Immediately after the operator has initiated the sending of a blood glucose result, the Accu-Chek Inform II meter will attempt to connect to the DMS.
 In line with the industry communication standard POCT1-A, the DMS must acknowledge the meter's request for connection and actively query for the result.
-Upon receipt of this DMS query, the meter will re-send the result.
-Hence the effective time for transmitting results depends on infrastructure, DMS workload, etc. Once the DMS sends a query, however, the meter will respond within a few seconds.
+Only upon receipt of this DMS query, the meter will send the result.
+Hence the effective time for transmitting results depends on infrastructure, DMS workload, etc. Once the DMS sends a query, however, the meter will respond within a few seconds. - An Accu-Chek Inform II meter with wireless connectivity enabled will communicate results after every test or, when the meter is idle; it will automatically attempt to communicate with the DMS every 10 minutes.